inexorgame/site/content/blog/2019/03-04-first-hackathon-2019-report.md

 ## What we did

-We had lot's of fun cooking, prototyping, exploring Freiburg, and as well `@Fohlen` cut some cucumbers really well.
+We had lots of fun cooking, prototyping, exploring Freiburg, and as well `@Fohlen` cut some cucumbers really well :cocktail:.

 ![Inexor people hacking](https://raw.githubusercontent.com/inexorgame/blog-media/master/2019/03/inexor_hacking_from_above.jpg "inexor people hacking")